kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/01_Introduction.md

 ## Basics

-Fractals and the [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) are good assignments at a computer science classes.
+Fractals and the [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) are good assignments at computer science classes.
 All we need to know right now is that every pixel of an image is mapped to 2D coordinates (e.g. `0.03, 0.045`).
 We run slow computations for every pixel to figure out the color of it.
 The best picture